 If site plans have been submitted that are not in compliance with this Ordinance or other identified state or local laws, then the Certificate of Appropriateness or any permits or certificates issued by the City may be revoked.
 An applicant shall submit site plans that are in compliance with this Ordinance and with any other state or local laws designated by the Historic District Commission.
-If the Historic District Commission staff or the Historic District Commission determines that submitted site plans are not in compliance with this Ordinance or other state or local laws designated by the Historic District Commission, then the Historic District Commission staff or Historic District Commission staff or Historic District Commission, then the Historic District Commission staff or Historic District Commission shall not be required to proceed to review the application for the Certificate of Appropriateness until site plans have been submitted that are in accordance with this Ordinance or other identified state or local laws, then the Certificate of Appropriateness or any permits or certificates issued by the City may be revoked.
+If the Historic District Commission staff or the Historic District Commission determines that submitted site plans are not in compliance with this Ordinance or other state or local laws designated by the Historic District Commission, then the Historic District Commission staff or Historic District Commission shall not be required to proceed to review the application for the Certificate of Appropriateness until site plans have been submitted that are in accordance with this Ordinance and applicable state or local laws, then the Certificate of Appropriateness or any permits or certificates issued by the City may be revoked.